⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Fatigue & Tiredness

 Does tirzepatide make you tired?
-Fatigue is reported by some patients, likely related to reduced caloric intake and the body’s metabolic adjustment to weight loss.
-This typically improves as the body adapts to the new metabolic state.
+Fatigue is reported by some patients, likely related to reduced caloric intake and the body’s body adjustment to weight loss.
+This often improves as the body adapts to the new body state.

 • 5